 6. Hang Bed Sheets to add Interest

 Can you use a sheet as a photography backdrop?
 Yes!
 This simple backdrop idea will help you see potential in things you’ve never notice before.
 If you have a clothesline, you can create gorgeous DIY photography backgrounds within minutes.

 5. Add Textures and Bokeh with Editing

 If you have Photoshop or any other editing program, you can use it to enhance simple backgrounds.
-Take a photo in front of a simple backdrop, such as a white wall, and Photoshop in your favourite textures and bokeh.
+Take a photo in front of a simple backdrop, such as a white wall, and Photoshop in your favorite textures and bokeh.